RomanProjekt/RomanProjekt/README.md

 # About me:
-Hello, I am Roman!
+Hello, I am Roman and software developer!

 I am an intrinsically-motivated person who enjoys working in a team and developing new creative and improved solutions.

-To be always up to date, I improve my current IT knowledge and teach myself new programming languages (e.g.: Typescript, C#), as well as modern frameworks (e.g.: Spring Boot, Angular) and Restful (with Spring Boot) with books and tutorials.
+To be always up to date, I improve my current IT knowledge and teach myself new programming languages (e.g.: Typescript, C#), as well as modern frameworks (e.g.: Spring Boot, Angular + Restful) with books, tutorials and documentations.

 I implement this learned IT knowledge in private practical examples, as well as in my own private projects.
 These practical projects are managed in my Github.